 Pupil records and SEN information may be shared with staff working closely with SEN pupils to enable them to successfully meet the individual child's needs.
 We are grateful to parents for their information sharing and openness and respect their confidentiality.
-Pupil SEN files are kept in the school office which is locked.
+Pupil SEN files are kept in a locked cabinet or stored online on the internal school server.
 Individual SEN files are transferred to receiving schools when pupils leave Fenstanton and Hilton.